 The San Francisco Giants (-115) are playing the Texas Rangers (-105).
 It’s going to be a big game, and the sportsbooks expect a lot of interest.
 To incentivize more action, they boost the MLB betting odds to -105 for the Giants and +100 for the Rangers.
 You have better odds on both sides of the moneyline, and the house edge has shrunk to a minimum.

 Odds boosts vs. parlays and teasers

 Odds boosts represent just one way of increasing your profit potential.
-If you can’t find such a promotion, you could opt for a riskier wager, betting a parlay or teaser.
+If you can’t find such a promotion, you could opt for a riskier wager, such as betting a parlay or betting a teaser.
 These are multi-leg betting options where the goal is to correctly make all the selections on your betting ticket.

 It’s difficult to say whether odds boosts are better than parlays and teasers, as they require different approaches to sports betting.